rickschrader/gamedice/README.md

 Game Dice
 =========

-A polyhedral dice roller for the Pebble Smartwatch.
+An animated polyhedral dice roller for the Pebble Smartwatch.

 Usage
 -----